heiskane/golang/README.md

-# golang
+# Golang
-Go programming homework
+This is my homework for the intensive Go programminf course taught by Tero Karvinen http://terokarvinen.com/2020/go-programming-course-2020-w22/